 For example, when the Neigers took their family on vacation to the Great Smoky Mountains, it began to rain just as they reached the top of one of the lookouts.
 After hours of driving in the family minivan, they were determined to not give up that easily.
 Eventually, they returned to their vacation home drenched and tired, but along the way they had built a family vacation memory that they wouldn't soon forget.
 Instead of letting the rain ruin their trip, they kept a positive attitude.
 "Always try to make a memory of something" Neiger said.

-For more information about traveling with children and other related topics, follow the links on the next page.
+For more information about traveling with children and other related topics, follow the links below.